SuLab/sulab.org/_members/erik-clarke.md

    youtube:
 ---

 Erik was a programmer in the lab from July 2011 to July 2012.
+He went on to get his PhD from the University of Pennsylvania in 2017.
+He is currently an Associate Director at Janssen Research & Development.